thaoshibe/YoChameleon/README.md

 ### 🧪 Test

 ```
-# This test will generated "A photo of <sks>" and saved to some directory
+# This test will generated "A photo of <sks>" and saved to `./generated_images`

 python test.py --config config/basic.yaml
+# (Or optionally, you can also provide override arguments: e.g., python test.py --config config/basic.yaml --exp_name 1000 --savedir ../ckpt --sks_name "mam")

-# A bash script is also provided
+# Bash script for test

 bash scripts/test.sh

-# Or you can test in a flexible mode
-#
-#       THAO: THIS IS TODO
-#
-python test_flexible.py --config config/basic.yaml --prompt "A photo of a cat"...
 ```